Belle Isle Nature Zoo’s Mudpuppypalooza Celebrates Detroit River Salamander

 Mudpuppypalooza will feature fun and educational activities such as mask making, games and mudpuppy cookie decorating.
-The event will also include zookeeper talks, where visitors can view mudpuppies up close while learning about the species and conservation efforts on its behalf.
-Admission to the Belle Isle Nature Zoo and all Mudpuppypalooza activities are free.
+The event will also include zookeeper talks and the opportunity to view mudpuppies up close while learning about the species and conservation efforts on its behalf.

-In 2006, the Detroit Zoological Society (DZS) embarked on a program to monitor the Detroit River mudpuppies, conducting catch-and-release surveys to track populations and better detect declines.
-Mudpuppies are measured, weighed and implanted with computer chips for identification before being returned to the river.
+In 2006, the Detroit Zoological Society (DZS) embarked on a program to monitor the Detroit River mudpuppies, conducting catch-and-release surveys to track and better understand local mudpuppy populations.
+Mudpuppies are measured, weighed and implanted with small computer chips for identification before being returned to the river.

-“While not a threatened species, mudpuppies are considered good environmental indicators of pollution and other potentially detrimental conditions,” said DZS Curator of Amphibians Marcy Sieggreen.
+“While not a threatened species, mudpuppies are considered good environmental indicators of pollution and other potentially detrimental conditions,” said DZS Chief Life Sciences Officer Scott Carter.
 “The data gathered in our mudpuppy surveys provides a valuable baseline for monitoring the health of the Detroit River ecosystem.”

-The mudpuppy (Necturus maculosus) is the second-largest salamander in the western hemisphere and is considered an important part of Michigan's aquatic ecosystem.
-Unlike its amphibian cousins, the mudpuppy never forms air-breathing lungs, but rather relies on the bushy red gills behind its head to breathe under water.
+The mudpuppy (Necturus maculosus) is the second-largest salamander in the western hemisphere and is considered an important part of Michigan’s aquatic ecosystem.
+Although the mudpuppy has lungs, it relies instead on the bushy gills behind its head to breathe under water.
 The slippery salamander is typically brownish-gray with dark spots and a yellowish belly.
 A mature mudpuppy ranges in size from 8 to 15 inches.